Takaovi/BatchStealer/README.md

 # Features

-#### Steals (Almost everything is encrypted, I haven't had the patience to do that on a fucking batch file.)
+#### Steals (Almost everything is encrypted, I haven't had the patience to do that on a fucking batch file while staying FUD)
 * Full system information (systeminfo)
   * OS Name & Version
   * Product ID